ignotaC/smallsoft/README.md

               We use it this way:
               cat httpreq | httpreq_addcrlf | netcat gagle.shit 80
+19. flinemem - program loads stdin line to memory and searches if passed arguments exist in line.
+Line is printed to stdout only if all strings exist in line.
+              No need for regular expression when you simply need to find static patterns.
+              Example fo using:  cat file | flinemem 'pattern1' 'pattern2' 'pattern3'

 How to install?
 Run make in makefile directory.